Waking to the warmth of sun on my face and strands of lose hair across my cheek, I blink in the passing scenes. The green hills roll across the glass.

 Along with a never-ending supply of food and drink, Hazel is also kept occupied by a small purple camera.
 Now, for what feels like the hundredth time today, she wants to go back to the outside viewing platform, where the wind rushes through the open sides and brings the smell of farmland and smoky rails.
 She drags me by the hand, through carriages and past now-familiar faces, wiping the strands of fallen hair from her face.

-Reported by Cloe Willetts for our AA Directions Autumn 2018 issue
+Reported by Cloe Willetts for our AA Directions Summer 2018 issue

 The Northern Explorer operates six days a week, departing Wellington on Tuesday, Friday and Sunday, and Auckland on Monday, Thursday and Saturday.